-The iSCSI Layers at both the initiator and the target ${\tt MUST}$ negotiate the RDMAExtensions key (see section 6.3) to "Yes" on the leading connection.
-If the invocation of the Allocate_Connection_Resources Operational Primitive to the iSER layer fails after this key is negotiated to "Yes", the iSCSI layer MUST fail the iSCSI Login process or terminate the connection as appropriate.
-See section 10.1.3.1 and 0, for Deleted: 10.1.3.2 details.
+To operate in an iSER-assisted mode, the iSCSI Layers at both the initiator and the target MUST negotiate the RDMAExtensions key (see section 6.3) to "Yes" on the leading connection.
+If the RDMAExtensions key is not negotiated to "Yes", then iSER-assisted mode MUST NOT be used.
+If the RDMAExtensons key is negotiated to "Yes" but the invocation of the Allocate_Connection_Resources Operational Primitive to the iSER layer fails, the iSCSI layer MUST fail the iSCSI Login process or terminate the connection as appropriate.
+See section 10.1.3.1 for details.